barneyb/johann/documentation/docs/system/dynamic-memory.md

     ;      3984 chunks (0xc2700 bytes)
     ;      52 mmaps  (52 pages)

-A small subset of double-free errors cause a `98` panic, but most do not.
+A small subset of alloc/free errors cause a `98` panic, but most do not.
 Both checks will eventually go away, once the language itself takes at least partial ownership of dynamic memory, instead of letting humans do it.